Please change your location to view this page.

 Different requirements apply if you plan to hold a protest or demonstration within the Parliamentary Precincts.
 You you will need to obtain approval.
 Enquiries about holding an event in the Parliamentary Precincts can be made to the Parliament House Security or the Australian Federal Police.

 For other areas in the ACT you should contact Access Canberra to see what is required.
-For further information you can visit their website.
+For further information you can visit Access Canberra's website.

 A permit must be granted to hold a protest or demonstration on a public street in Tasmania, and you can be fined for not having one.
 A written application for a permit needs to be made to the Commander of the nearest District police headquarters.
-Their contact details can be found here.
 A permit can be granted with certain conditions that must be followed.

 Caution: In Tasmania there are a number of restrictions on protesters and protesting activity in relation to businesses.
 A recent High Court decision (October 2017) challenged the legality of these restrictions, especially in relation to forestry land.
 The laws may change.
 You should check with the Tasmanian Police for further information.